Toxopidae

 Toxopidae is a small family of araneomorph spiders, first described in 1940.
 For many years it was sunk into Desidae as a subfamily, although doubts were expressed as to whether this was correct.
 A large-scale molecular phylogenetic study in 2016 led to the family being revived.

 Genera

-As of April 2019, the World Spider Catalog accepts the following genera:
+As of January 2026, this family includes fourteen genera and 82 species: